wesleyduff/memdirectory/README.md

 INITAL SETUP
 ============
+>NOTE - There are installers for windows and other platforms instead of using the command line
 >1.
 Install Node.js
 >> Note :
 >> * Node needs a couple things in order to run.
 Python and a C compiler.
 Using APT for this example (in the terminal type (if you have apt))

 	$ sudo apt-get install python-software-properties python g++ make

+>>Install Node.js.
+This is recommended by Node.js Developers (if you dont have apt you can search Nodejs's website for an installer for your platform)

+	$ sudo add-apt-repository pp:chris-lea/node.js
+	$ sudo apt-get update
+	$ sudo apt-get intall nodejs

+>>If everything went well then you can check your node version in your terminal by typing in

+	$ node --version

+>>After you type that in you should get your version of Node.js.

 >2.
 Install Node.js
 >3.
 Install NPM for Node.js
 >4.
 Install express